<!--

 /// @notice Add a new validator (owner only)

-/// @param validatorAddress The address of the new validator
+/// @param validatorAddress New validator address.

-/// @param publicKey The validator's Ed25519 communication public key
+/// @param publicKey Validator Ed25519 communication public key.

-/// @param signature Ed25519 signature (64 bytes) proving ownership of the public key
+/// @param signature Ed25519 signature proving key ownership.

 function addValidator(